flybyray/website/content/en/docs/concepts/cluster-administration/networking.md

 ## Docker model

-Before discussing the Kubernetes approach to networking, it is worthwhile to review the "normal" way that networking works with Docker.
+Before discussing the Kubernetes approach to networking, it is worthwhile to review the "normal" way ("normal" is the author assumption. for details see https://docs.docker.com/network/ ) that networking works with Docker.
 By default, Docker uses host-private networking.
 It creates a virtual bridge, called `docker0` by default, and allocates a subnet from one of the private address blocks defined in [RFC1918](https://tools.ietf.org/html/rfc1918) for that bridge.
 For each